 When you think of cruising, you’re likely thinking of warm weather, blue water, and sandy beaches.
 But cruises travel literally the entire planet, with trips to many more places than just Caribbean beaches.

 Along the way you can see scenes that are impossible to see any other way, including dramatic landscapes and wildlife.
-Anecdotally, we have never heard anyone say anything except rave about Alaskan cruises they’ve sailed on.
+Anecdotally, we have never heard anyone say anything except rave about Alaskan cruises they’ve sailed on… and that includes us.

 Of course, with that rising popularity there is an entire cruise industry that’s happy to help take you on your trip.
-These days more than half a dozen major cruise lines offer summer trips, with ships and routes seemingly added every year.
+These days nearly a dozen major cruise lines offer summer trips, with ships and routes seemingly added every year.

 Having so many options is both a blessing and a curse.
 While it provides the opportunity for you to pick a cruise that’s perfect for you, it can also overload you with a lot of choices, making it hard to figure out which cruise you should book.